pelinbalci/pelinbalci.github.io/_posts/2022-01-01-Motion-Classifier.md

 ---
 Hello!

-Happy new year everyone:) On the very first day of the year, I completed a motion classifier project with edge impulse & Arduino.
+Happy new year everyone:) On the very first day of the year, I completed a motion classifier project with Edge Impulse & Arduino.
 I would like to tell you the steps of the project, some problems I've faced with and how to solve them.

 I would like to thank Coursera and Edge Impulse to give us a chance to learn embedded machine learning.